AshishAgarwal2101/DC-ServerSocket/README.txt

 Example:
 ./server.sh -document_root "/usr/data/webpage" -port 80

+Explanation:
+The above command will compile the java files and execute the class file with the parameters passed by the user.

 ## Important Notes:
 * Only the following links are available in the server - directory "webpage".
 Other links redirect to *sjsu.edu*:
     * "VISIT" link in the menubar.